Skip to main content

 Frequently asked questions (FAQs)

-Yes!
-You can download the Sharesies app from the App Store or the Google Play Store on your mobile device or tablet.
+Yes, you can download the Sharesies app from the App Store or the Google Play Store on your mobile device or tablet.

 Download Sharesies from the App Store